suit-wg/architecture/draft-ietf-suit-architecture.md

 will not be updated since a failed update of the bootloader poses a reliability risk.

+For a bootloader to offer a secure boot functionality it needs to implement the following functionality:

+-  The bootloader needs to fetch the manifest (or manifest-alike headers) stored in flash memory alongside the firmware image and parse their content for subsequent cryptographic verification.

+-  Cryptographic libraries with hash functions, digital signatures (for asymmetric crypto), keyed message digests (for symmetric crypto) need to be accessible.

+-  The device needs to have a trust anchor store to verify the digital signature.
+(Alternatively, access to a key store for use with the keyed message digest.)

+-  Ability to expose boot process-related data to the application firmware (such as to the status tracker).
+This allows to share information about the current firmware version, and the status of the firmware update process and whether errors have occurred.

+-  Produce boot measurements as part of an attestation solution.
+See
+   {{I-D.ietf-rats-architecture}} for more information. (optional)

+-  Ability to decrypt firmware images, in case confidentiality protection was applied).
+This requires a solution for key management. (optional)

 # Types of IoT Devices {#device}

 There are billions of MCUs used in devices today produced by a large